The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 After you file your appeal

-The Board of Review usually takes about two months to decide cases.
+The Board of Review may take several months to decide your case.
 Generally, the Board expedites cases only if the person making the appeal submits an eviction notice, but it is possible that the Board would make an exception in other situations of extreme hardship.
-If waiting two months for a decision will cause you to suffer extreme hardship, call and/or write a letter to the Board explaining your situation and requesting that they speed up the decision in your case.
+If waiting several months for a decision will cause you to suffer extreme hardship, call and/or write a letter to the Board explaining your situation and requesting that they speed up the decision in your case.

 Requests for Reopening/Reconsideration